httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Description:
 : A description of the parameter's function.

+Status:
+: A brief text description of the status of the parameter.
+The description MUST begin with one of "Active" or "Deprecated", and MAY provide further context or explanation as to the reason for the status.

 Target:
 : The applicable component identifiers for the parmeter.
 Can be one or more derived component identifiers as described in {{derived-components}}, "Field Value" meaning all HTTP fields, or a human-readable description of the target.